rvdbreemen/OTGW-firmware/README.md

 | 0.2.0 | Auto-discovery throug MQTT implemented for integration with home assistant (and domoticz)     |
 | 0.1.0 | MQTT messaging implemented |
 | 0.0.1 | parsing of OT protocol implemented (use telnet to see)   Watchdog implemented |

+Shoutout to early adopters helping me out testing and discussing the firmware in development.
+For pushing features, testing and living on the edge.

+So a big thanks goes to the following people:
+* @vampywiz17
+* @Stemplar
+* @tjfsteele
+* @proditaki